pulcams/sub0/README.md

 Do the same for lcnaf, using say port 8001 (note: Oct 2014 file takes about 20G of disk space).

 #### fuseki
+(NOTE: when the LCNAF download grew to over 80G in March 2018 we moved Fuseki from a local machine to AWS)

 Download https://jena.apache.org/download/index.cgi

 Unzip